duncan-wither/IVP-Human-Activity-Recognition/dtw/README.md

 ### TODOs
 - [ ] Improve performance
   - [X] Reduce search space by reducing the max width of search
-  - [ ] Add the numerosity reduction mentioned in the paper [optional]
+    - This is implemented in the quickpath function with a >85% reduction in path finding time.
   - [ ] Improve the speed of the path-finding algorithm.
-  - [ ] Implement Numba for speedups
   - [ ] Multithreading
+  - [ ] [optional] Implement Numba for speedups
+  - [ ] [optional] Add the numerosity reduction mentioned in the paper
 - [x] Develop DTW function into module.
+- [x] Re-write Cost function to use PSNR for 2D Data (in raw not dB)
+  - This effectively turned into the MSE measure.